BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 val bitmap: Bitmap
 // Set the bitmap to a rounded corner with a radius of 10dp. val roundBitmap = bitmap.round(10.toPx(context))
+// You can also process the bitmap background color, default is pure white. val roundBitmap = bitmap.round(10.toPx(context), backgroundColor = Color.BLACK)
 // You can also set the fillet radius for each corner. val roundBitmap = bitmap.round(
     topLeft = 12.toPx(context),